dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 * Modifying the installation directly via `kubectl edit` For example - If the name of the installed PowerScale driver is powerscale, then run
     ```
-    # Replace driver-name with the driver name and driver-namespace with the namespace where the PowerScale driver is installed
+    # Replace driver-namespace with the namespace where the PowerScale driver is installed
     $ kubectl edit csm/powerscale -n <driver-namespace>
     ```
     and modify the installation